David Zini: Biography

 Zini was born in Jerusalem and raised in Ashdod.
 He is the son of Rabbi Yosef and Pnina Zini, with his father later becoming the rabbi of District D in Ashdod.
 He is the eldest of ten children.
 His uncle is Rabbi Dr. Eliahu Rahamim Zini and his grandfather is Rabbi Meir Zini.
-In his youth, he studied at Morasha Talmud Torah in Jerusalem, Hispin Yeshiva High School, Yeshiva Shavei Hebron (website here), and the Keshet Yehuda Pre-Military Academy.
+In his youth, he studied at Morasha Talmud Torah in Jerusalem, Hispin Yeshiva High School, Yeshiva Shavei Hebron, and the Keshet Yehuda Pre-Military Academy.

 He enlisted in the IDF in 1992 and volunteered for the Sayeret Matkal unit.
 After basic training with the Paratroopers Brigade, he completed the unit's training program as a combat soldier.
 After finishing the course, he served for a year in an operational company within the unit.
 After completing the Infantry Officers Course, he transferred to the Golani Brigade, where he was assigned as a platoon commander in the 12th Battalion.
 Later, he became the commander of the 3rd spearhead company in the 12th Battalion, leading it during the fighting in southern Lebanon.
 He then commanded Company A in the Egoz Unit.
 During Operation Defensive Shield, he was on a study break.
 He interrupted his studies and returned to the brigade until the end of the operation.
 Later, he became the deputy commander of the 51st Battalion.
 Afterward, he was the commander of the advanced training cycle at the Golani Training Base.
 During the Second Lebanon War, he served as the commander of the Golani Brigade's operational command post.

 In 2006, he was promoted to the rank of lieutenant colonel and appointed commander of the 51st Battalion, a position he held until 2008.
 In March 2007, he dealt with a mutiny of battalion soldiers after he stopped negative norms related to the differences between veterans and new recruits.
 In July 2007, under his command, the battalion launched operations in Gaza that continued until February 2008.
 During this period, he led the battalion in the fighting in the Gaza Strip from the Disengagement to Operation Cast Lead, involving dozens of operations in which numerous militants were killed, weapon caches were discovered, and militant infrastructures were destroyed.
 For its prolonged and determined combat efforts, the battalion received a unit citation on 27 April 2008, from the commander of the Southern Command, Yoav Galant.
 In 2008, he was appointed commander of the Egoz Unit, leading it during Operation Cast Lead.
 In 2010, he completed his role and went for further studies.